| | |

 Hindemith Cabinet in the Cowherds’ Tower: Life and work of the composer Paul Hindemith inside a medieval fortification tower.
 Große Rittergasse 118.
 Open Sunday 11:00-18:00.
 Website.

 Shock-Headed Peter Museum: Focuses on Struwwelpeter, a character from a children’s book, and the author of the book, Heinrich Hoffmann.
 Hinter dem Lämmchen 2-4.
-Open Thursday-Sunday 11:00-18:00.
+Open Tuesday-Sunday 11:00-18:00.
 Website.
+Tickets.

 Stoltze-Museum der Frankfurter Sparkasse: The life and work of Friedrich Stoltze, writer and satirist.
 Markt 7.
 Open daily 10:00-18:00.
 Website.